 NC Need Based Scholarship.
-A student must be a North Carolina state resident, be federal PELL eligible (EFC: 0-16,000), and be enrolled for at least 9 credit hours each semester to receive this state scholarship.
+A student must be a North Carolina resident, complete the Free Application for Federal Student Aid (FAFSA), and be enrolled for at least 9 credit hours each semester to receive this state scholarship.
 Rates published have amounts designated for students taking 9, 12, and 15 hours, (students in SPS have a reduced eligibility amount).
 The student's state residency will be verified by NCSEAA (the application can be found at ncresidency.org).
 The amount of the grant is determined yearly by the NC State government and applied directly to the student's account each semester.
 Dual-enrollment with any other college will require a financial aid consortium agreement to be completed and on file in the student's financial aid file before the scholarship is awarded, if applicable.

 Federal Pell Grant.
 The University participates in the Pell Grant Program.
-Applicants and students pursuing a degree or certificate are eligible to apply for this grant.
+Applicants and students pursuing a degree are eligible to apply for this grant.
 A Free Application for Federal Student Aid (FAFSA) must be submitted to apply for this grant.
 The amount of the grant is determined by the student's need for such financial assistance as established by the U.S. Department of Education from the answers submitted on the FAFSA.
-The amount of students holding less than a full-time status will be prorated accordingly.
+The amount of award for students holding less than a full-time status will be prorated accordingly.
 Once Pell Grant monies have been received, the University credits the student's account.